tldraw/tldraw/README.md

 ### Commands and History

 The app uses a command pattern to keep track of what has happened in the app, and to support an undo and redo stack.
 Each command includes a `do` method and an `undo` method.
 When the command is created, it will run its `do` method.
-If is is "undone", it will run its `undo` method.
+If it is "undone", it will run its `undo` method.
 If the command is "redone", it will run its `do` method again.

 ```ts
 export default function nudgeCommand(data: Data, delta: number[]): void {